DesignerDungeons/blog/public/posts/brew_bits/BBWP2.md

 ### Level 14 Feature
 Here is the coolest feature to design for your patron.
 This is THE big flashy ability that best represents the patron and their warlocks- it is a tool players use to tie together the flavor and mechanics of the subclass.

 Our example shows a powerful feature tied to the most iconic of oozes.
 A player becoming a large amorphous blob that then devours a smaller creature just feels epic.
 It deals a fair chunk of damage but most importantly emphasizes the player fantasy that the player has been developing these past 14 levels.
+This feature finalizes and provides a payoff for all the building players have done up to this point.
+It should work hand in hand with the past three features and mix well with their expanded spell list.

 Consider designing either a **Combat Tool** or a **Utility Tool*.

 #### Combat Tool
-When building your own, you can build any variety of feature.
-Ours is similar to Hurl through Hell but modeling yours after Create Thrall can be an equally awesome ability.
-You can branch out into weirder design space here, too- this is the place for your awesome Warlock features that don’t fit anywhere else.
+Hurl Through Hell is a prime example of a combat tool.
+Dealing bulk damage can be a satisfying tool to add to a Warlock's arsenal.
+A once a rest feature that chunks down an enemy by channeling the full energy of a patron leads to many memorable moments of deciding when to use it.
+When a cultist spellcaster is removed from the envirnment and literally thrown and damaged by the 9 layers of hell itself, that cinematic moment will stick while a flat, no context given 14d6 damage is going to be less epic.

+Whats core here is the feature can be powerful, should be dripping with flavor, and largely should help cause big shifts in combat.
+A successful Hurl Through Hell can take a losing encounter and shift it to a neck and neck affair or even a winning situation.
+Consuming a target in your acid and erroding away at their essence as an ooze embodies what the classic Gelantinous cube does.
+Reaching a point where you are ascending towards your patrons levels of power is crucial to making the option feel powerful and satisfying.

 #### Utility Tool

+Create Thrall is an incredible utility tool.
+This feature can support combat slightly, but largely shines best when used to begin a cult or enthrall a servant for role play.
+At this point, a Great Old One warlock has ascended past being a servant of an old god and now runs their own servants.

+Creating a tool like Create Thrall is a challenge.
+Many spells already serve as examples of these tools; divination spells, in particular, are world shaping tools used for utility.
+Creating a feature that engrains a warlock into both their patron's image and impacts the world around them based off this visage is crucial to making the feature satisfying.
+Epic moments need to occur with this feature as often as a combat tool provides, but desinging a feature that shines out of combat tends to have a harder time being consistently great.

+Create Thrall once again succeeds here.
+Because of how universal the effect is and how flexible it can be, players can use this feature to change the world around them in any number of ways.
+From taking over the mayor of a town to enthralling a barbarian to front line in their party for them, players can use the tool creatively to take on problems in new ways other classes can't normally handle.

 Anything that has a huge effect on the character that emphasizes the patron fantasy best should go here.
 By this level, most door ways are open as far as mechanics go- feel free to make a powerful feature to mess around with.
 You'd rather have a feature that is too strong here than too weak, and it’s okay to slowly real it in over time if it proves to be oppressing other players at the table.

 ### Wrapping Things Up

+Building a Warlock Otherwordly Patron is a daunting task, but chunking it up into groups that work together can help.
+If you have a player looking to play this new option out the gate, consider just designing features for whatever levels they'd need.
+If a character wants to have a Kraken or Beholder Otherwordly Patron at the start of a new game, just designing their level 1 feature and 1st level expanded spell list is enough to get the off the ground.

+Tells us your thoughts about building Warlock patrons!
+What did we miss?
+What options do you think are great examples of good game design?
+Do you think some of the core design patterns are helping or hurting gameplay?
+Tell us your thoughts on twitter @DesignerDungeons!